 Food Restrictions and Potential Allergens

 Whenever you're sending a gift that includes food, you need to consider any dietary restrictions the recipient may have.
-Are the new parents following a vegetarian diet or have recently sworn off sugar?
+Are the new parents following a vegetarian diet?
+Are they allergic to nuts?
 If you're unsure, you can certainly reach out and ask and/or choose a gift that is free from common food allergens, which include dairy, soy, peanuts, tree nuts, wheat and/or gluten, and shellfish.

 Again, if you're unsure if someone's eating style has changed or if they have any dietary restrictions, you may want to skip sending any perishable items.
 If the parents can't consume the perishables, they may go to waste.